pyxem/kikuchipy/doc/source/background_correction.rst

 ===================

-Only changing the data type using :py:meth:`~kikuchipy.signals.ebsd.EBSD.change_dtype` does not rescale pattern intensities, leading to patterns not using the full available data type range, e.g. [0, 65535] for ``uint16``:
+Only changing the data type using :meth:`~kikuchipy.signals.ebsd.EBSD.change_dtype` does not rescale pattern intensities, leading to patterns not using the full available data type range, e.g. [0, 65535] for ``uint16``: